Symptoms of chronic inflammation of the appendix. What is chronic appendicitis and how to treat it? Can appendicitis be chronic?

 • diseases of the digestive system;

-• disorders in the circulatory system.
+• disturbances in the blood supply system.

 The immediate provocateurs are: